pubmob-com/pubmob/index.md

 <section class="seo">
   <h1>Virtual collaborative coding.</h1>
   <p>
-    Welcome to a new world of programming.
+    Welcome to a new world for software development.
 Join the PubMob experience and tap into the expertise of a productive worldwide community of software developers.
-    Be part of a safe, enjoyable, and rewarding virtual collaborative coding experience!
+    Be part of a safe, enjoyable, and rewarding virtual collaborative development experience!
   </p>
   <p>
   PubMob provides you with hands-on opportunities to learn by doing, and to do